vivarium-collective/vivarium-core/doc/getting_started.rst

 #.
 Move into the ``vivarium-template`` folder created when you cloned the
    repository.
-#. (optional) Create and activate a virtual environment:
+#. (optional) Create and activate a virtual environment using venv or
+   pyenv virtualenv, e.g.:

    .. code-block:: console